tonybaloney/libcloud/docs/other/design_for_3.rst

 Reasoning :

 * Community-driven development of a libcloud-only implementation of AWS and Azure is unsustainable.
 The Azure driver is buggy and only supports a fraction of services.
-* Cloud vendors have moved toward auto-generated API clients, supporting
+* Cloud vendors have moved toward auto-generated API clients, supporting these via a library would keep the package up to date
+* Most cloud vendors do not version their APIs
 * Drivers can depend upon 3rd party libraries, where those libraries are maintained by the cloud vendor.

 Design :